Jorge Larrionda: 2006 FIFA World Cup

 Larrionda was selected again to officiate for the 2006 World Cup.
 He refereed the Angola - Portugal match on 11 June.
 Larrionda's second assignment in the 2006 World Cup was the 17 June match Italy - United States.
 He became the fourth referee to send off three players in a single World Cup finals match, after sending off Italy's Daniele De Rossi for an elbow to the cheek of Brian McBride, United States' Pablo Mastroeni for a two-footed tackle, and Eddie Pope for a late tackle which saw Pope receive his second yellow card.
 In total for the match, Larrionda issued four yellow and three red cards; all but one of the cards were issued during the first 47 minutes of the match.
 Larrionda was chosen to officiate another group-stage match, between France and Togo.

 On 28 June FIFA announced that Larrionda would be one of the final group of 12 referees retained for the remainder of the tournament, and on 2 July he was appointed to officiate the second semi final between Portugal and France (5 July).
 Larrionda officiated the France-Portugal semi-final match on 5 July 2006.
 In the 32nd minute, he awarded a penalty kick to France for a foul by Ricardo Carvalho on Thierry Henry.
 The shot was taken successfully by Zinedine Zidane, which became the only goal of the game as France won 1-0.
 Larrionda gave out only two yellow cards in the match.
 Larrionda booked Carvalho in the 83rd minute and Louis Saha of France in the 87th.
-Both players were already carrying yellows, and thus missed the third place match and final, respectively, due to card accumulation.
+Both players were already carrying yellows, and thus missed the match for third place and final, respectively, due to card accumulation.